cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 # lernOS Memex - Get Things Out Of Your Head And In A System You Trust

 Everything you define or agree upon should be documented in a system you trust.
 This is not for bureaucracy reasons but to keep your head free for creative knowledge work.
-You can use any personal notebook (paper-based or digital) as lernOS Memex.
+You can use any personal notebook (paper-based or digital) as lernOS Memex (memex = memory extender).

 If you do not have any tool at hand, you can download and use the [TiddlyWiki-Version of lernOS Memex](https://github.com/simondueckert/lernos/blob/master/lernOS%20Memex%20-%20en/lernOS-Memex.html) which is structured by the basic lernOS elements by default.
 This version is based on [TiddlyWiki](https://tiddlywiki.com/), a personal wiki that lives in a single HTML file: